ndornseif/pypricklybird/README.md

 It is also possible to map word to bytes and bytes to words without the full standard implementation and CRC.
-The words are encoded as four bytes of ASCII compatible UTF-8, since the wordlist contains no non ASCII characters and all words are four letters long.

 ```python
 >>> from pypricklybird import words_to_bytes, bytes_to_words